 Engineering school applicants should avoid using cliches in their statements.
 It is imperative to set yourself apart from other applicants, but you must do so in a meaningful and unique way.
 Admissions review panels have seen it all and are unlikely to be moved by creative gimmicks and attention-grabbers that do not get to the heart of what makes you a great candidate.

 5. Mind your mechanics

-This tip refers more to the mechanics of writing rather than to any scientific drive, though the latter undoubtedly has a place in an engineering school personal statement.
+This tip refers more to the mechanics of writing than to any scientific drive, though the latter undoubtedly has a place in an engineering school personal statement.
 Remember when we said one of the goals of college essays is verifying applicants can communicate effectively?
 Applicants should consider the following elements as they prepare their outline (more on that next):